 - Environment.
 WSDOT's I-405 Corridor Program team is designing the Renton to Bellevue widening and express toll lanes project to avoid and minimize impacts to the environment.

 - July 2003: Five percent footprint design began.

 - Next steps: Prepare project for construction, starting with an update of the Environmental Assessment.

 The project team started updating the Environmental Assessment in October 2014 using $1.6 million in corridor savings.
 The estimated total cost to make this project "shovel ready" is $55 million.
-The construction phase ($835 million) is currently unfunded.
+The construction phase is approximately $835 million.